jamesfinley/Resume/src/content/resume/resume.md

 **eTecc / Interactive** - Software Engineer
 : While at eTecc, I built large-scale PHP/mySQL applications for car dealership industry and white-label iOS apps for dealership customers, deploying over a dozen apps for Ford, Mazda, Nissan, and more.
 These apps allowed for insurance claims to be filed by customers and managed by employees.
+: My first tasks including optimizing a dashboard that took minutes to load.
+By reducing n+1 (more like n+10) queries into queries that included internal logic, I was able to deliver load times of under 15 seconds, reducing load on servers and cost of support members that relied on the dashboard daily.
 : **Skills used**
 	- Responsive Web Design
 	- PHP